johannessteu/JohannesSteu.Bootstrap.GridSystem/README.md

 Breakpoints
 -----------
-You can configure all breakpoints for all columns.
+You can configure all breakpoints for all predefined columns.
 If you are not familiar which classes are used to configure the breakpoints check this out: http://getbootstrap.com/css/#grid .
 To Override the default breakpoints all you have to do is to override the settings in your Site's Settings.yaml.
 Make sure that this package is not required after your Sites package.
 Best practice would be to rquire this plugin inside your Sites composer.json

 If you e.g. would like to break the 50-50 layout also at size xs in a 50-50 layout you have to add this in Packages/Sites/YourVendor.SiteKey/Configuration/Settings.yaml